adajos626/campus-research-account-funds-tracker/README.md

 The application consists of an executable JAR file (raft.jar) and the following subfolders, which must be inside the folder containing the executable JAR file:

-- database
+- database (must contain the Access database template:  CampusResearchFunds.accdb)
-- libsAndPlugins
+- libsAndPlugins (must contain:  jquery\1.12.4\jquery.min.js and tablesorter-js_v2.17.8\jquery.tablesorter.min.js
+      - and trans-report-html-bottom.txt and trans-report-html-top.txt)
-- output
+- output (empty folder)

 The computer used to run the application must have the Java Runtime Environment installed.
 If needed, see instructions at: